STAT545-UBC-hw-2018-19/hw03-RyanGao67/hw03_gapminder.md

 # Find countries with interesting stories.
 Open-ended and, therefore, hard.
 Promising but unsuccessful attempts are encouraged.
 This will generate interesting questions to follow up on in class.

-  - For this part I will try to find the relation between GDPPercap and lifeExp in .
+  - For this part I will try to find the relation between gdpPercap and lifeExp .

 <!-- end list -->